 Which is why when my kids were little I would let them chop vegetables for dinner with sharp knives with me standing right next to them.
 Or my husband Joe would teach them how to start and extinguish a fire.
 Because the truth is you don’t know about fire until you have started a fire and cooked something over it, and felt the heat and then put it out.

 When kids feel encouraged to use tools and fire in constructive ways they aren’t curious about them and they don’t feel the need to experiment with them.
 Be the person to teach your kids about dangerous things, and they will be wise and brave as they interact with those things when you aren’t around.

 2. Tell them who they are.

-I am a big believer that one of our primary jobs as parents is to tell our kids who they are.
+I am a big believer that one of the primary jobs of parenting is to tell our kids who they are.
 This doesn’t mean what they are going to do as a profession or putting labels on them that constrict their choices in the future.
-I am talking about speaking words of love and encouragement over them.
+I am talking about speaking words of love, encouragement and bravery over them.

 This means that when my girls are fighting about whose turn it is on the swing in our front yard, I go out and instead of telling them they are acting selfish and to change it, I will remind them who they are.